 Be careful.
 If your search reveals that no work has ever been done on water, sewer, or drainage lines, that doesn’t mean there are no problems.
 If you want better certainty, there are companies who specialize in this type of inspection.
 They can run a video camera through water, sewer, and drainage pipes to check for blockages.

 Discuss this potential problem with your home inspector.
 Has s/he checked for blockages?
 Does s/he think it’s an issue?
 What does s/he recommend?

 Conclusion: Be aware of this potential problem.
 Explore the possibilities.
-Satisfy yourself as part of any home inspection and before you remove contractual ‘subject to’ conditions, with respect to the status of the water, sewer and drainage pipes in your new home or investment property.
+Satisfy yourself as part of any home inspection before you remove contractual ‘subject to’ conditions, with respect to the status of the water, sewer, and drainage pipes in your new home or investment property.